Sebasgilarranz/College-Portfolio/README.md

 # College Portfolio

 Hi there!
 Welcome to my college portfoilio.
-Here you can find some of the homework assignemnts and projects I completed throughtout my college career.
+Here you can find some of the homework assignments and projects I completed throughtout my college career.

 Important Courses
 1. [Computer Science 1](#computer-science-1)